xemantic/shader-web-background/README.md

 the
 [live demo of error handling](https://xemantic.github.io/shader-web-background/src/test/html/errors/).

-All the errors and warnings should be visible on the console.
+All the errors and warnings will be visible on console.

 See: